getreu/tp-note/docs/source/tpnote--manpage.md

 Consider the following Tp-Note-file:

-    20151208-Make this world a better place--Suggestions.txt
+    20151208-Make this world a better place--Suggestions.md

 The filename has 4 parts: